dcf21/plato-wp36-v1/docker_containers/testbed/tda_codes/dst_v26/README.md

 This builds a Docker image containing version 26 (C code) of DST.

-This code is not publicly available, and a tar file of the source code must be placed in the `private_codes` directory in the root of the pipeline installation.
+This code is not publicly available, and a tar file of the source code must be placed in the `private_code` directory in the root of the pipeline installation.

 Furthermore, the distributed Makefiles need to be modified to compile within a